-Ten patients (6 men and 4 women; mean age \pm SD, 65 \pm 10 y) diagnosed with disseminated gastroenteropancreatic NETs, confirmed by histopathology, were included in the study.
-Five patients had small-intestinal NETs, three had pancreatic NETs and two had lung carcinoids.
-The total number of tumors included in the study was 16; five patients had one tumor, one had two tumors and three had three tumors.
-Only tumors with diameter > 1 cm and high uptake (determined visually) were included.
-The study was approved by the Regional Ethical Review Board in Uppsala and the Radiation Ethics Committee at Uppsala University Hospital, and the patients all signed a written informed consent prior to inclusion in the study.
+Ten patients (6 men and 4 women; mean age $\pm$ SD, 65 $\pm$ 10 y) diagnosed with disseminated gastroenteropancreatic NETs, confirmed by histopathology, were included in the study.
+Five patients had small-intestinal NETs, 3 had pancreatic NETs, and 2 had lung carcinoids.
+The total number of tumors included in the study was 16; 5 patients had 1 tumor, 1 patient had 2 tumors, and 3 patients had 3 tumors.
+Only tumors with a diameter of more than 1 cm and high uptake (determined visually) were included.
+The study was approved by the Regional Ethical Review Board in Uppsala and the Radiation Ethics Committee at Uppsala University Hospital, and all patients signed a written informed consent form before inclusion in the study.

-Image acquisition and Reconstruction
+Image Acquisition and Reconstruction

-Each patient underwent a 68Ga-DOTATOC and a 68Ga-DOTATATE-PET/CT examination on consecutive days, in random order.
-The patients received a bolus injection of 86.9 ± 16.4 MBq (range, 61-113 MBq) 68Ga-DOTATOC and 91.4 ± 18.7 MBq (range, 67-121 MBq) of 68Ga-DOTATATE.
-Good manufacturing practice-compliant production of 68Ga-DOTATOC and 68Ga-DOTATOC and 68Ga-DOTATATE was accomplished as previously described (6, 28).
+Each patient underwent a ${}^{68}$ Ga-DOTATOC and ${}^{68}$ Ga-DOTATATE PET/CT examination on consecutive days, in random order.
+The patients received a bolus injection of 86.9 $\pm$ 16.4 MBq (range, 61-113 MBq) of ${}^{68}$ Ga-DOTATOC and 91.4 $\pm$ 18.7 MBq (range, 67-121 MBq) of ${}^{68}$ Ga-DOTATATE.
+Good manufacturing practice-compliant production of Ga-DOTATOC and Ga-DOTATATE was accomplished as previously described (6,28).

-Images were acquired on a Discovery ST PET/CT scanner (GE-Healthcare) with a transaxial- and axial field of view of 70 and 15.7 cm, respectively.
-The image matrix size was 128 x 128 with a voxel size of 3.9 x 3.9 x 3.27 mm.
-The patients underwent a low-dose CT scan (140 kV, auto mA 20-80 mA) followed by a 45-min dynamic PET examination of the abdomen to include the major tumor load.
-The dynamic PET examination started simultaneously with the intravenous injection of 68Ga-DOTATOC or 68Ga-DOTATATE and consisted of 22 time frames of increasing durations (6 x 10, 3 x 20, 3 x 60, 5 x 180, 5 x 300 s).
-The dynamic examination was followed by a whole-body PET/CT scan ranging from the proximal femur to the base of the skull (3 min per bed position) starting at 60 min p.i. following a second low-dose CT for attenuation correction of the whole-body images.
-Peripheral venous blood samples (circa 1 ml) were taken at 5, 20, 45, and 60 min p.i. to assess the whole-blood and plasma radioactivity concentrations, respectively.
-The PET data were normalized and corrected for dead time, random coincidences, scatter and attenuation and were reconstructed using ordered subsets expectation maximization (OSEM) with 2 iterations and 21 subsets applying a 5.4 mm Gaussian post-filter.
+Images were acquired on a Discovery ST PET/CT scanner (GE Healthcare) with a transaxial and axial field of view of 70 and 15.7 cm, respectively.
+The image matrix size was $128 \times 128$ , with a voxel size of $3.9 \times 3.9 \times 3.27$ mm.
+The patients underwent a low-dose CT scan (140 kV; auto mA; 20-80 mA) followed by a 45-min dynamic PET examination of the abdomen to include the major tumor load.
+The dynamic PET examination started simultaneously with the intravenous injection of Ga-DOTATOC or Ga-DOTATATE and consisted of 22 time frames of increasing durations $(6 \times 10, 3 \times 20, 3 \times 60, 5 \times 180, \text{ and } 5 \times 300 \text{ s})$ .
+The dynamic examination was followed by a whole-body PET/CT scan ranging from the proximal femur to the base of the skull (3 min per bed position) starting at 60 min after injection after a second low-dose CT for attenuation correction of the whole-body images.
+Peripheral venous blood samples (~1 mL) were taken at 5, 20, 45, and 60 min after injection to assess the whole-blood and plasma radioactivity concentrations, respectively.
+The PET data were normalized and corrected for dead time, random coincidences, scatter, and attenuation and were reconstructed using ordered-subsets expectation maximization with 2 iterations and 21 subsets applying a 5.4-mm gaussian postprocessing filter.